-- The Strategy prioritises risk-based assessment and its activities are underpinned by science, - Response and control measures are proportionate to the risk posed by an activity or disease, - State-level biosecurity activities and strategies are aligned with national activities and strategies, whilst allowing unique or location-specific risks to be appropriately addressed, and - Biosecurity systems consider both current and future threats, with the agility to respond to sudden shocks (such as disease incursions or disruptions to supply chains).
+- The Strategy prioritises risk-based assessment and its activities are underpinned by science, - Response and control measures are proportionate to the risk posed by an activity or disease, - State-level biosecurity and food safety activities and strategies are aligned with national activities and strategies, whilst allowing unique or location-specific risks to be appropriately addressed, and - Biosecurity and food safety systems considers both current and future threats, with the agility to respond to sudden shocks (such as disease incursions or disruptions to supply chains).

-Most importantly, biosecurity activities must embed effective and efficient communication at the heart of all activities.
+Most importantly, biosecurity and food safety activities must embed effective and efficient communication at the heart of all activities.
 Efficient and effective communication, collaboration and cooperation between local, regional, state/territory, national and international stakeholders is of paramount importance to ensure responses are timely, feasible, practical and able to deliver the desired outcomes.

-The animal health sector's role in biosecurity
+AMA's role in biosecurity and food safety systems

 AMA member companies play a vital role in Australia's biosecurity as the producers of medicines that prevent, control and treat animal diseases, across the livestock, equine and companion animal sectors.
-AMA members develop, register and supply innovative new medicines, including vaccines and antiinfection medicines to prevent and control outbreaks of animal diseases, as well as medicines and treatments that enable good health and wellbeing and protect Australia's livestock, pets and wildlife from exotic pests and diseases.
+AMA members develop, register and supply innovative new medicines, including vaccines and anti-infection medicines to prevent and control outbreaks of animal diseases, as well as medicines and treatments that enable good health and wellbeing.